-Mulberry is a deciduous, medium to large tree (20-60 feet tall) that is available in fruiting and fruitless varieties.
+Mulberry is a deciduous, medium to large tree (20-60 feet or 6-18 m. tall) that is available in fruiting and fruitless varieties.
 If you currently have a mulberry that fruits, you may be well aware of the mess the fruit can create.
 Although the fruit is edible, there may be more of it than you can handle with an end result of a driveway that is stained purple and a car that has been bombed by bird, ahem, droppings.
 With such a nuisance, you may be wondering how to stop a mulberry from fruiting or mulberry fruit tree sterilization.

 How to Sterilize Mulberry Trees